enrico0014/Metodi_numerici/README.md

 ## Ordinary differential equation
 Here there are presented only two single-step method based on the Runge-Kutta alghoritms, helpful for initial-value problems. "heun.c" consists of a second-order Runge-Kutta method whereas "RK4.c" is, obviously, a fourth-order Runge-Kutta method.

+## Linear systems
+Methods of solving systems of linear equations falls into two categories: direct methods and iterative ones.
+Examples of both tecniques are here listed.
+The iterative tecniques presented are the Jacobi Method, implemented in "jacobi.c", and the Successive-Over-Relaxation Method, used in "SOR.c".
+We notice that the Gauss-Seidel Method could be implemented only posing in "SOR.c" the relaxation factor equal to one.
+This explains why explicit routines for G-S Method are not listed.
+On the direct side, the only source code listed implements the LU Factorization with Doolittle's Method("LU.c").
+Routines for bacward and forward substitution in triangular systems could be found also in "LU.c", so they are not taken apart.